lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 Here’s where you can change the difficulty of the game, change your chosen protagonist sprite, or sign one of the many contracts that Mr. Luck has for you.

-**The Technique Contract**
-Makes Pokémon harder to catch for the next 20 encounters, but they can have rarer moves.
+**The Technique Contract:** Makes Pokémon harder to catch for the next 20 encounters, but they can have rarer moves.
 What this means is that one of the moves in a Pokémons learn set is replaced with one move from its egg move, TM, or tutor move pool completely randomly.
 For example, if I encounter a Hoothoot it might replace Echoed Voice, a move that it learns at level 13, with Shadow Ball, a move that it can learn through TM.
 This contract works on wild Pokémon, Legendaries, static encounters like event Pokémon, and basically anything you can battle capture.
 It does NOT work on gift Pokémon, shadow and raid den Pokémon, and Pokémon that already come with four event moves.

-**The Wealth Contract**
-You won’t receive any prize money for the next 10 battles, but the following 10 will have double the money.
+**The Wealth Contract:** You won’t receive any prize money for the next 10 battles, but the following 10 will have double the money.
 This can kind of be useful if you time it right by fighting rich trainers, but overall is outclassed by items like an Amulet Coin later on.

-**The Shiny Contract**
-Shiny Pokémon are easier to find, but can run away suddenly like in Safari battles for the next 80 encounters.
+**The Shiny Contract:** Shiny Pokémon are easier to find, but can run away suddenly like in Safari battles for the next 80 encounters.
 Trapping moves or abilities like Mean Look and Shadow Tag do not work on stopping these Pokémon from escaping.
 This contract works on Pokémon you can battle and catch and static event Pokémon.
 It does NOT work on gift Pokémon or Pokémon hatched from eggs.

 You can stack different contracts together, but you can’t stack duplicate contracts.